 I think Sligo Creek Elementary school is great.
 Our child is in the French immersion and has learned so much.
 Last summer we enrolled our kid in an expensive French camp and were actually less impressed with their offerings than the ones at SCES.
 We are so pleased with the teachers who are engaged and attentive... and even the aftercare has been wonderful.

 Sligo Creek Elementary School is a public elementary school in Silver Spring.
 582 students attend Sligo Creek Elementary School and identify mostly as Asian/Pacific Islander; Asian; and White, non-Hispanic.
 9% of the Sligo Creek Elementary School students have "limited English proficiency."
-17% of the 582 students here get reduced lunch prices.
+17% of the 582 students here have subsidized lunches.
 The ratio of students to teachers at Sligo Creek Elementary School is 14:1.
 Highland View Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture